AI Content Policy

 Type: Supervised machine learning (random forest + gradient boosting)

-Purpose: Match students to careers based on academic performance, interests, and labor market data
+Purpose: Match learners to careers based on academic performance, interests, and labor market data

-Training data: 50,000+ historical student records (anonymized), SAQA occupational database, DHET labor market surveys
+Training data: 50,000+ historical learner records (anonymized), SAQA occupational database, DHET labor market surveys

 2.2 University Admission Predictor